 - Agreement “in principle” reportedly struck between Orange and Romania’s government to take over Telekom Romania’s fixed‑line business.

-According to Hotnews, a local media outlet, DT is on the verge of relinquishing its interest in Telekom Romania Communications (previously Romtelecom) — held via Greece’s OTE Group — which operates the fixed-line business of Telekom Romania (TR).
+According to local media outlet Hotnews, DT is on the verge of relinquishing its interest in Telekom Romania Communications (previously Romtelecom) — held via Greece’s OTE Group — which operates the fixed‑line business of Telekom Romania (TR).

-Local rival Orange Romania, according to unnamed Hotnews sources, has signed an “agreement in principle” with Romania’s Ministry of Transport and Communications to take on TR’s fixed-line business.
+According to unnamed Hotnews sources, local rival Orange Romania has signed an “agreement in principle” with Romania’s Ministry of Transport and Communications to take on TR’s fixed‑line business.
 Under the reported arrangement, a new entity will be created in which the Romanian state holds a 20% stake.
 Orange, presumably, snags the remainder.

-On paper the deal looks strategically attractive for Orange, allowing the operator to complement mobile services with fixed-line offerings.
-It should also help Orange compete better with Vodafone Romania, which, after taking over cableco UPC Romania in 2019, as part of wider buyout of Liberty Global’s cable assets in Europe, is better positioned as a ‘converged’ player.
+On paper, the deal looks strategically attractive for Orange, enabling the operator to complement mobile services with fixed‑line offerings in the country.
+It should also help Orange compete better with Vodafone Romania, which, after taking over cableco UPC Romania in 2019, as part of the wider buyout of Liberty Global’s cable assets in Europe, is better positioned as a ‘converged’ player.
 When the agreement might be formally signed off is not yet clear, however.
 Financial details were also kept under wraps.